Barolo 2019 — why this vintage is worth the hype

 Barolo 2019 — waarom deze jaargang de hype waard is

-Many wine journalists, critics, and producers consider Barolo 2019 to be one of the great classics of the last ten years.
-It's a "five-star vintage": wines with both power and finesse, with aging potential well beyond 2040, but also already exhibiting striking aromatic charm.
+Barolo 2019 is considered by many wine journalists, critics, and producers to be one of the great classics of the last decade.
+It's a "five-star vintage": wines of power and finesse, with aging potential well beyond 2040, yet already displaying a remarkable amount of fragrant charm.

 In this article you will read: